Soumya-Ranjan-Mohanty-Tech/CS50-Intro-to-Cybersecurity-2/README.md

 If nobody knows:

-The request continues up the hierarchy until an authoritative server provides the answer.
+The request continues up the hierarchy until an authoritative DNS server provides the answer.

 ---